EliahuC/IS23-AM23/README.md

 # Software Engineering Project 2022/2023 | Politecnico di Milano

 Welcome to the repository dedicated to one of our final projects for Computer Science Engineering faculty at Politecnico di Milano.
-This year the final goal of the project is to develop a digital version of the box game "My Shelfie" using the object orientated programming in Java language and the use of client-server architecture.
+This year the final goal of the project is to develop a digital version of the box game "My Shelfie" using the object oriented programming in Java language and the use of client-server architecture.

 ## Credits